 Mobility restriction: Such a person requires an aid for mobility.
 Consider a paraplegic who is wheelchair bound due to a car accident.
 This person may have perfect health other than paralyzed legs.
 The person can work, and is only limited by the need for elevators, wheelchair transportation, and extra time to perform some tasks.

-Example of a common mobility restriction: A man breaks his ankle skiing and needs crutches for a month, but otherwise remains healthy.
+Example of a common mobility impairment: A man breaks his ankle skiing and needs crutches for a month, but otherwise remains healthy.
 He continues full-time with his desk job as an accountant.
 He is only slowed down in the area of mobility and transportation.

-Example of a common physical illness: A person develops a bad case of influenza, and is flat on their back with fever, sore throat, muscle aches, and weakness.
+Example of a common physical illness: A person contracts a bad case of influenza, and is flat on their back with fever, sore throat, muscle aches, and weakness.
 The cough develops into pneumonia.
 That person is going to be off work for weeks.

-At courthouses in Saskatoon, a wheelchair or scooter will not be what limits you.
+At courthouses in the city of Saskatoon, a wheelchair or scooter will not be what limits you.
 The Queen's Bench Courthouse is wheelchair accessible with a flat entrance at the back, an elevator, wide doorways, and proper restrooms.
 The Provincial Courthouse is similar, except you may use the front entrance since it is flat.
-Plain access is not the problem.
+Simple access is not the problem.
 The real problem is your illness, your diagnosed disease and the symptoms it produces.
 That will be the limiting factor for your attendance in court.

 Tuum Est - It Is Up To You